nyu-devops/lab-flask-bdd/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/nyu-devops/lab-flask-bdd.svg)]()
 <a href="https://zenhub.com"><img src="https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png"></a>

-This repository is part of lab for the *NYU DevOps* class for Spring 2017, [CSCI-GA.3033-013](http://cs.nyu.edu/courses/spring17/CSCI-GA.3033-013/) on Behavior Driven Development with Flask and Behave
+This repository is originally one of the labs for the *NYU DevOps* class for Spring 2017, [CSCI-GA.3033-013](http://cs.nyu.edu/courses/spring17/CSCI-GA.3033-013/) on Behavior Driven Development with Flask and Behave

 The sample code is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [IBM Cloud](https://cloud.ibm.com/) environment which is based on [Cloud Foundry](https://www.cloudfoundry.org).
 It also uses [CouchDB](http://couchdb.apache.org) as a database for storing JSON objects.